The Power of Garlic: Exploring its Culinary and Medicinal Uses

 The Roman writer Pliny the Elder also extolled the virtues of garlic in his writings, and Roman soldiers used it as a remedy for infections and wounds.

-In medieval Europe, garlic was believed to have protective powers against evil spirits and was often hung above doorways to ward off evil.
-It was also believed to have medicinal properties and was used to treat various ailments, including coughs, colds, and digestive problems.
+In medieval Europe, garlic was believed to have protective powers against evil spirits.
+It was often hung above doorways to ward off evil.
+Garlic was also believed to have medicinal properties and was used to treat various ailments, including coughs, colds, and digestive problems.

 Spanish and Portuguese explorers brought garlic to the Americas in the 16th century.
 It quickly became popular in the New World and was used by Native Americans for culinary and medicinal purposes.

 In modern times, garlic has become a staple ingredient in many cuisines worldwide.
-It is used in dishes such as pasta, stir-fries, soups, and stews and is also used as a flavoring in sauces and marinades.
+It is used in dishes such as pasta, stir-fries, soups, and stews and as a flavoring in sauces and marinades.

 Garlic is also used in traditional medicine in many cultures, including Ayurvedic medicine in India and Traditional Chinese Medicine.